 What does this mean for KiwiSaver?

 You may be wondering why a KiwiSaver provider is busy talking about climate change bills.
-When KiwiSaver launched, it was almost entirely unshackled by any need to consider the ethics of "socially responsible investment" and most KiwiSaver providers gave only a token nod to environmental, social and governance factors as part of their investment decision-making process.
+When KiwiSaver launched, it was almost entirely unshackled by any need to consider the ethics of "socially responsible investment", and most KiwiSaver providers gave only a token nod to environmental, social and governance factors as part of their investment decision-making process.
 Since 2016, public awareness of what KiwiSaver was invested in has risen.
-Now, with the Climate Change bill coming into action and the ongoing public outcry around KiwiSaver funds having exposure to nuclear weapons it is clear that KiwiSaver providers must invest to reflect the moral values of their 3 million investors.
+Now, with the Climate Change bill coming into action and the ongoing public outcry around KiwiSaver funds having exposure to nuclear weapons it is clear that KiwiSaver providers must invest in reflecting the moral values of their 3 million investors.